 You should receive some acknowledgement of your request from the union within a few weeks.

 Because it has a financial interest in continuing to withhold dues from your pay, the union may contact you and attempt to persuade you to keep your membership.
 Their sales pitch may include untrue claims and scare tactics.
 It is a good idea to try to document any questionable claims made by union representatives.
 Do not be bullied!
 If you stand your ground, there is nothing the union can do to retaliate against you for opting out.

 Monitor your paychecks to make sure the dues deductions stop.
 Contact the union if the deductions continue more than a couple paychecks after you submit your resignation request.

 Some unions have tricked employees into signing membership forms with fine print waiving their right to resign except during a short annual window period.
 If the union claims you signed such a form and therefore cannot cancel the dues deductions from your pay, ask to be provided with documentation that you ever signed such an agreement.

 According to federal filings, CWA 4501 charges its members 2.25 hours of pay each month in regular dues.
-It also charges monthly working dues equal to 1.5 hours of pay.
-In fiscal year 2020, the average member paid $287 in dues.
+In fiscal year 2022, the average member paid $281 in dues.